campusrover/labnotebook2/docs/faq/Lidar/obstacle_avoidance_using_lidar.md

 ## Using scan_cb to populate div_distance

 scan_cb is the callback function to the /scan Subscriber, and is used to populate div_distance.
 Obstacles or LIDAR readings closer than `OBJ_THRESHOLD` are stored in div_distance and used to update the robot state and decide whether the robot is facing an obstacle.
-Adjust `OBJ_THRESHOLD` based on how much distance you want your robot to maintain from the obstacles.
+Adjust `OBJ_THRESHOLD` based on how much distance you want your robot to maintain from the obstacles. `ANGLE_THRESHOLD` is the angular width of each region.
+For my case, it was set to 45 degrees.

 ```Python
 def scan_cb(self, msg):